tadachi/hydra-chat/README.md

 ## Use Cases

-1. *Join a couple* of popular channels and watch the messages and memes flood the room
+1. *Join a couple* of popular channels and watch the messages and memes flood the room.

 2. *join a bunch* of small, comfy streams you frequent and never miss a message.